 Olympic Gold Medalist, World Champion, Clarkson Cup Champion

 B rianne Jenner first wore the maple leaf internationally as a member of Canada’s Under-18 team in 2008.
 Jenner began her National Women’s team career in 2009 when she was centralized as an 18-year old for the 2010 Vancouver Olympics.
-Her achievements include scoring an important late game goal to help win the Gold Medal at the Sochi Olympic Winter Games, playing for Canada at 5 World Championships, and participating in 7 Four Nations Tournaments, including netting the game-winning shootout goal in 2014.
+Her achievements include scoring an important late game goal to help win the Gold Medal at the Sochi Olympic Winter Games, claiming a Silver Medal a at the 2018 Olympics, playing for Canada at 5 World Championships, and participating in 7 Four Nations Tournaments, including netting the game-winning shootout goal in 2014.
 Brianne is currently an Assistant Captain on the National/Olympic team.

 The definition of a Scholar-Athlete, Jenner’s career at Cornell University included being a 4-time All-Academic Ivy League winner, being named by Business Insider as one of Cornell’s “19 Most Impressive Students”, claiming two ECAC Player of the Year and two First Team All-American honours, and culminating as the Ivy League nominee for the NCAA Woman of the Year Award.

 Jenner continued her studies obtaining her Masters of Public Policy degree at the University of Calgary, and in her debut 2016 season with the Calgary Inferno of the Canadian Women’s Hockey League she was named captain and helped the team to its first ever Clarkson Cup.